A pay-what-you-can café in North Carolina is thriving

 That’s referring to people who donate, generally, but you can also donate each time you eat there.

 “We run like any normal restaurant would,” says Maggie.
-“You walk in and you’ll see in a minute, looks and feels like a normal restaurant.
+“You walk in and, you’ll see in a minute, it looks and feels like a normal restaurant.
 You wouldn’t know until you walk up to the register and you see suggested pricing, you see some folks with volunteer name tags.”

 “When y’all first came, we were a small café.
 We had maybe 100 people coming in here, every single day, right?” she says.
 “So, pandemic happens, we go to 400, 450 people every single day.
 We actually hired a security guard to come in here and really just do crowd control.
 With that many people, you need someone to manage it.”